celestiaorg/talis/api_documentation.md

 *   **Route Name:** `CreateInstance`
 *   **Handler:** `instanceHandler.CreateInstance`
 *   **Description:** Creates one or more new instances based on the provided configurations.
+*   **Authentication:** Required.
+Pass the API key in the `apikey` header.
 *   **Request Body:** An array of `types.InstanceRequest` objects.
     ```json
     // types.InstanceRequest structure
     {
+      "name": "my-instance-01", // Required: Name for the instance itself
       "owner_id": 1, // Required: Owner ID of the instance
       "provider": "do", // Required: Cloud provider (e.g., "do", "aws", "gcp")
       "region": "nyc3", // Required: Region for instance creation